naqashized/ts-rest/README.md

-# Posts App
+# REST APIs Using Typescript
 This app is based on Typescript, Express, Zod and Prisma.
 It uses sqlite as database.
+It has all the CRUD operations for post schema.

 ## Running the app
 Migrate database schema using below commands;